The top of the invoice shows the basic customer details, including:

-The Memo & Signatures button opens a window where you can add extra comments.
+The Memo & Signatures button opens a window where you can add additional comments.

-- Internal Notes – is a memo field to store information about the invoice.
-This is only visible here on the invoice.
+- Internal Notes – is a memo field to store information about the invoice and is only visible here on the invoice.

 - Printed Notes – are printed at the bottom of the invoice, directly above the subtotal and payments section.

-- Printed Summary notes are included on the line item of the invoice when printed in the summary format.
+- Printed Summary notes are included on the invoice line item when printed in the summary format.
 See Invoice Options > Print Options to learn more about this feature.

-- Client Signature and Sales Signature can be captured on an iOS device and will be stored here.
-This is useful for service invoices created in the field.
-Your customer can sign directly on your technician’s iPad.
+- Client Signature and Sales Signature can be captured on an iOS device and will be stored here, useful for service invoices created in the field.
+In addition, your customer can sign directly on your technician’s iPad.

-- When printing the invoice, it will appear on the left-hand side of the invoice footer.
-New in version 9.0924
+- When printing the invoice, the signature will appear on the left-hand side of the invoice footer.

 - Save & Close – save the entries made

-The References button shows where the invoice was generated.
+The References button shows where what module generated the invoice.

-- Work Orders (tab) – if the invoice was created on a specific work order, you can see it here.
+- Work Orders (tab) – if someone created the invoice on a specific work order, you could see it here.

 - Go to the work order record by clicking on the View button.